a white pill with blue background

 Life-threatening respiratory depression is more likely to occur in patients who are opiate intolerant, those who snort or inject the drug, and those who mix OxyContin with alcohol or other depressant drugs, including opiate sedatives and benzodiazepines.

-OxyContin tablets should be swallowed whole – crushing, chewing or dissolving OxyContin tablets can cause rapid release and absorption, leading to a potentially fatal dose.
+OxyContin tablets should be swallowed whole – crushing, chewing or dissolving tablets can cause rapid release and absorption, leading to a potentially fatal dose.

 OxyContin abuse